earlduque/ServiceNow-Developer-Training/Catalog Items - Workflow.md

 # Creating a complete catalog item
 Objective: learn about catalog items, the request catalog, request items, business rules, variables, variable sets, UI policies, client scripts, and workflows.

-Login to the sandbox with your admin credentials via the side door https://ucdavisietsand.service-now.com/side_door.do
+Login to your personal developer instance.

 #### Create the catalog item
 1. Go to the Catalog Items table (Look for Service Catalog > Open Records > Maintain Items)